digitaltrails/vdu_controls/README.md

 achieve **fully automatic** brightness control.
 (An _arduino_ based meter [can be built for around $10](https://github.com/digitaltrails/vdu_controls/blob/master/Lux-metering.md).)

-In versions >= 2.4, the ambient-light-level slider can be combined with an estimate of local solar illumination to achieve **semi-automatic brightness control** throughout the day.
+In versions >= 2.4, the _ambient-light-level_ slider has been combined with an estimate of local solar-illumination to achieve **semi-automatic brightness control** throughout the day.
 Adjusting the slider sets the ratio between indoor-illumination and outdoor solar-illumination.
-Brightness is automatically adjusted as the sun moves across the sky.
 Should circumstances change, adjusting the slider updates the ratio.
+(Solar-illumination is estimated for a  location by using the local date-time to determine a sun-angle and as well as an allowance for atmospheric density.)

 Favorite settings can be saved as named **Presets**, such as _night_, _day_, _photography_, _movies_, and so forth.
 Presets may be set to